Mortgage Term vs Mortgage Amortization in Canada

 Mortgage Amortization Period

-As mentioned previously, your mortgage amortization is the initial lifetime of your mortgage.
+Your mortgage amortization is the initial lifetime of your mortgage.
 It's the length it will take to initially pay off your mortgage and be debt-free from your home.
 The amortization assumes you make regular mortgage payments and don't remortgage or refinance your property.

 20 Year Amortization25 Year Amortization30 Year Amortization